labgrid-project/labgrid/doc/configuration.rst

     bind against.
 This is only needed if you have multiple SerialDriver in your environment (what is likely to be the case if you are using this driver).
+  - invert (bool): whether to invert the signal

 FileDigitalOutputDriver
 ~~~~~~~~~~~~~~~~~~~~~~~